YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 If antibiotics are involved, antibiotics before hair transplant surgery are judged by the diagnosis more than the tablet name.
 I need to understand the reason for treatment, not only the product being used.

-How is pre-surgery itch different from itching after transplant?
+Itch before surgery is different from itching after transplant

-Pre-surgery itch is a candidacy and timing question.
+Itch before surgery is a candidacy and timing question.
 It tells me about the condition of the skin before we start.
-Itching after surgery is usually a healing and graft-protection question, which is covered separately in itching after hair transplant recovery.
+Itching after surgery is usually a healing and graft protection question, which is covered separately in itching after hair transplant recovery.

 After surgery, patients often feel itching because crusts dry, the donor area heals, and nerves recover.
 Before surgery, itching may come from dermatitis, product irritation, folliculitis, psoriasis, eczema, or infection.
 These are different problems even though the symptom sounds similar.